Modeling Censored Mobility Demand through Quantile Regression Neural Networks: Introduction

-In this work, we propose to model latent mobility demand via Censored Quantile Regression Neural Networks (CQRNN), which are also non-parametric, yet do not face the aforementioned limitations.
-CQRNN estimates quantiles of the latent distribution via Neural Networks while accounting for censorship in the observed demand.
-We empirically demonstrate the advantages of CQRNN on synthetic datasets and apply CQRNN to demand estimation in real-world shared mobility data.
+This work proposes to model latent mobility demand via Multi-Output Censored Quantile Regression Neural Networks (Multi-CQNN).
+These models do not face the limitations mentioned above as they make no assumptions on the parametric form of the latent distribution and scale well to large datasets.
+As their name implies, Multi-CQNN estimates multiple quantiles of the predictive distribution while accounting for censorship in the observed demand.
+By being multi-output, they also address two drawbacks of single-output CQNN models, where estimating quantiles individually both incurs a significant computational overhead and yields crossing quantiles, wherein a lower quantile crosses a higher one~\cite{koenker1984l-estimation}.
+We demonstrate the advantages of Multi-CQNN empirically on synthetic data as well as real-world shared mobility data.

-To the best of our knowledge, this is the first work to apply Censored Quantile Regression Neural Networks in the Transport domain.
-Furthermore, whereas existing works on CQRNN often assume fixed censorship, we conduct experiments with dynamic, random censorship.
-We also provide the Python implementation of our CQRNN models in \url{https://github.com/inon-peled/cqrnn-pub/}.
+To the best of our knowledge, this is the first work to apply (Multi-)CQNN in the transport domain.
+Furthermore, whereas existing works on CQNN often assume fixed censorship thresholds, we experiment with dynamic and random censorship thresholds, which make for a more complex modeling setting.
+We also provide a Python implementation of Multi-CQNN in \url{https://github.com/inon-peled/CQRNN-pub/}.

 The rest of this work is organized as follows.
-In \Cref{sec:dcqr-exp-nocens}, we review works related to CQRNN and identify knowledge gaps, particularly in the Transport domain. \Cref{sec:dcqr-mth} then describes our CQRNN methodology, and we demonstrate its advantages via experiments on synthetic data in \Cref{sec:dcqr-exp-synth}.
-In \Cref{sec:dcqr-exp-real}, we apply our methodology to censored datasets from two shared mobility services in Denmark: bike-sharing and shared Electric Vehicles.
-Finally, \Cref{sec:dcqr-conclusion} summarizes our findings and outlines our future work plans.
+In~\secref{sec:dcqr-litrev}, we review works related to CQNN and identify knowledge gaps, particularly in the transport domain. \secref{sec:dcqr-mth} then describes our Multi-CQNN methodology.
+Next, we demonstrate the advantages of our methodology via experiments: first with synthetic censored data in~\secref{sec:dcqr-exp-synth}, then with real-world censored data from two shared mobility services (bikes and electric cars) in~\secref{sec:dcqr-exp-real}.
+Finally,~\secref{sec:dcqr-conclusion} summarizes our findings and outlines our future work plans.